seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixG-Performance-Engineering.md

 Back to Page A
 ```

-The second visit may not require a server request at all.

-This creates the "instant navigation" experience users expect.
+The second visit can be nearly instantaneous because the route tree already exists in memory.

 ---

-## React Cache
+## 3. React Cache

-React Server Components automatically deduplicate identical fetches during a render pass.
+React automatically deduplicates repeated fetches during rendering.

-Example:

 ```typescript
 await getPost(id);